-The point of departure, in this brief but succinct study, is the author’s conviction that “theatre is not a European particularity,” and that in his view, it is a universal “reflection and expression of societal needs.”
-The book deals with this complex issue, starting with the contributions of the pioneers of the Negritude movement through the writings and works of the Martinican poet Aimé Césaire and the Senegalese poet and former president Léopold Sédar Senghor and their experiments in African theatre.
-The author also offers a brief survey of theatre experimentation in the Arab world, including what became known as “Third world” theatre in the 1960s and 70s, as part of an attempt to build a modernised national theatre in form and content in the midst of the post-colonial contradictions that have previously been touched upon.
+The point of departure in this brief but succinct study is the author’s conviction that “theatre is not a European particularity” and that it is a universal “reflection and expression of societal needs.”
+The book addresses this complex issue, beginning with the contributions of the pioneers of the Negritude movement, including the writings and works of the Martinican poet Aimé Césaire and the Senegalese poet and former president Léopold Sédar Senghor, and their experiments in African theatre.
+The author also offers a brief survey of theatre experimentation in the Arab world, including what became known as “Third World” theatre in the 1960s and 70s, as part of an effort to build a modernized national theatre in form and content amid the postcolonial challenges previously discussed.

 About the Author

-Dr. Yousif Aydabi graduated with a specialization in comparative theatre and film studies in Sudan.
-He has held various professional positions in cultural planning and management in the fields of education, journalism and publishing.
-A Critic and Editor, he has published several books on poetry, cinema and art.
+Dr. Yousif Aydabi, a Sudanese specialist in comparative theatre and film studies, has held professional positions in cultural planning, education, journalism, and publishing.
+A critic and editor, he has also published several books on poetry, cinema, and art.

-The point of departure, in this brief but succinct study, is the author’s conviction that “theatre is not a European particularity,” and that in his view, it is a universal “reflection and expression of societal needs.”
-The book deals with this complex issue, starting with the contributions of the pioneers of the Negritude movement through the writings and works of the Martinican poet Aimé Césaire and the Senegalese poet and former president Léopold Sédar Senghor and their experiments in African theatre.
-The author also offers a brief survey of theatre experimentation in the Arab world, including what became known as “Third world” theatre in the 1960s and 70s, as part of an attempt to build a modernised national theatre in form and content in the midst of the post-colonial contradictions that have previously been touched upon.
+The point of departure in this brief but succinct study is the author’s conviction that “theatre is not a European particularity” and that it is a universal “reflection and expression of societal needs.”
+The book addresses this complex issue, beginning with the contributions of the pioneers of the Negritude movement, including the writings and works of the Martinican poet Aimé Césaire and the Senegalese poet and former president Léopold Sédar Senghor, and their experiments in African theatre.
+The author also offers a brief survey of theatre experimentation in the Arab world, including what became known as “Third World” theatre in the 1960s and 70s, as part of an effort to build a modernized national theatre in form and content amid the postcolonial challenges previously discussed.

-The point of departure, in this brief but succinct study, is the author’s conviction that “theatre is not a European particularity,” and that in his view, it is a universal “reflection and expression of societal needs.”
-The book deals with this complex issue, starting with the contributions of the pioneers of the Negritude movement through the writings and works of the Martinican poet Aimé Césaire and the Senegalese poet and former president Léopold Sédar Senghor and their experiments in African theatre.
-The author also offers a brief survey of theatre experimentation in the Arab world, including what became known as “Third world” theatre in the 1960s and 70s, as part of an attempt to build a modernised national theatre in form and content in the midst of the post-colonial contradictions that have previously been touched upon.
+The point of departure in this brief but succinct study is the author’s conviction that “theatre is not a European particularity” and that it is a universal “reflection and expression of societal needs.”
+The book addresses this complex issue, beginning with the contributions of the pioneers of the Negritude movement, including the writings and works of the Martinican poet Aimé Césaire and the Senegalese poet and former president Léopold Sédar Senghor, and their experiments in African theatre.
+The author also offers a brief survey of theatre experimentation in the Arab world, including what became known as “Third World” theatre in the 1960s and 70s, as part of an effort to build a modernized national theatre in form and content amid the postcolonial challenges previously discussed.

 About the Author

-Dr. Yousif Aydabi graduated with a specialization in comparative theatre and film studies in Sudan.
-He has held various professional positions in cultural planning and management in the fields of education, journalism and publishing.
-A Critic and Editor, he has published several books on poetry, cinema and art.
+Dr. Yousif Aydabi, a Sudanese specialist in comparative theatre and film studies, has held professional positions in cultural planning, education, journalism, and publishing.
+A critic and editor, he has also published several books on poetry, cinema, and art.

 Publisher